jecki/DHParser/documentation_src/manuals/02_nodetree.rst

 .. tip::
-    Other than the node's content property, the content mappings content field is not generated on the fly every time it is retrieved, but only when instantiating or reubuilding the mapping.
-Performancewise it is advisable to always use the content mapping's content field.
+    Other than the node's content property, the content mappings content field is not generated on the fly every time it is retrieved, but only when instantiating or rebuilding the mapping.
+Performance-wise it is advisable to always use the content mapping's content field.

 The target returned by :py:meth:`~nodetree.ContentMapping.get_path_and_offset`